A repeating fast radio burst associated with a persistent radio source: Localization of bursts

-We then take the weighted average of burst positions for each frequency band separately, by weighing each position by the inverse of the position fit errors (statistical errors) reported by CASA.
-This weighting scheme accounts for the effects of different beam size at different frequencies along with different significance of detection.
-This weighting scheme is used because statistical errors are inversely proportional to S/N, and therefore high significance detection is expected to have smaller fit errors.
-We then propagate this total statistical error for each frequency band, and add it in quadrature with the systematic error at that frequency (determined using the deep radio images described in Section \ref{sec:prs}), to obtain the total positional error at each frequency band.
-This total positional error (R.A. error, Decl. error) was: (0.16$^{\prime\prime}$, 0.22$^{\prime\prime}$) at L band, (0.13$^{\prime\prime}$, 0.14$^{\prime\prime}$) at S band and (0.23$^{\prime\prime}$, 0.22$^{\prime\prime}$) at C band.
-The error is dominated by systematic uncertainties at each frequency band (see ED \ref{tab:vla_prs_locs} and ED \ref{tab:vla_burst_locs}).
-Finally, we take a weighted average of the three burst positions at the three frequency bands, weighing each position by the inverse of the total error obtained at the respective frequency band.
-Using this, we obtained the best estimate for burst position of: R.A.= 16h02m04.266s, Decl.= $-11$d17m17.33s (J2000).
-We estimate the error on this position to be 0.09$^{\prime\prime}$ and 0.10$^{\prime\prime}$.
+The average burst positions are calculated for each frequency band separately, by weighting each detection by the inverse of the position fit errors (statistical errors) reported by CASA.
+Statistical errors are inversely proportional to S/N, and therefore high significance detection is expected to have smaller fit errors.
+The total positional error at each frequency band is obtained by adding this statistical error in quadrature with the systematic error in that band (determined using the deep radio images described below).
+The total positional error (R.A. error, Decl. error) is (0.25$^{\prime\prime}$, 0.32$^{\prime\prime}$) at L band, (0.28$^{\prime\prime}$, 0.17$^{\prime\prime}$) at S band, and (0.12$^{\prime\prime}$, 0.09$^{\prime\prime}$) at C band.
+In the final analysis, the errors are dominated by systematic uncertainties at each frequency band (see \ref{tab:vla_prs_locs} and \ref{tab:vla_burst_locs}).
+The final burst position was obtained by taking a weighted average of the burst positions at each of the three frequency bands, using the inverse of the total error at each frequency band as the weight.
+The best estimate of the burst position is R.A.= 16h02m04.272s, Decl.= $-11$\arcdeg17\arcmin17.32\arcsec (J2000).
+We estimate the error on this position to be 0.10$^{\prime\prime}$ and 0.08$^{\prime\prime}$.
+We calculated the reduced chi-square value of individual burst positions with respect to this best estimate of the FRB position.
+The reduced chi-square was given by $\chi^{2}=(1/8)\sum_{i} \left(\theta_{i}-\theta_\mathrm{best}\right)^{2}/{\sigma_{i}^{2}}$, where $\theta_i$ refers to the coordinates of a burst, $\theta_\mathrm{best}$ refers to the best estimate of FRB position, $\sigma_i$ is the total error on a burst (statistical and systematic errors added in quadrature) and the sum is over all the 9 localized bursts.
+We obtained a reduced chi-square value of 0.53 and 0.77 for R.A. and Decl. respectively.

-We use \textsc{burstfit} to model the spectro-temporal properties of bursts.
-This analysis extends the discussion of ref.\cite{Law17} and has been described in ref.\cite{2021arXiv210705658A}.
-We model the pulse profile and the spectra using a Gaussian function, and therefore fit for 6 parameters: mean of pulse, width of pulse, mean of spectra, width of spectra, fluence and DM.
-Following ref.\cite{2021arXiv210705658A}, we use \textsc{curve\_fit} followed by MCMC methods to estimate the posterior distribution of these fit parameters.
-The fitted properties of the VLA bursts are given in ED \ref{tab:vla_burst_props}.